jill64/sveltekit-adapter-aws/README.md

 ## Install

-1. Install adapter in your SvelteKit project
+1. Install adapter in your SvelteKit project (using Github as npm repo)

 ```sh
 npm i -D hearchco/sveltekit-adapter-aws